fresheneesz/grapetree/README.md

 `this.route(pathSegment, routeDefinition)` - creates a sub-path route.
 The routes are tested for a match in the order they are called - only one will be used.

 * `pathSegment` - the parts of the path to match a route path against (e.g. /a/b or /x).
-If `pathSegment` is an array, the route only matches if each item in `pathSegment` matches the corresponding parts in the path being changed to.
-If `pathSegment` is not an array, it is treated as `[pathSegment]`.
+The route only matches if each item in `pathSegment` matches the corresponding parts in the path being changed to.
 If any of the items in the array are `"{}"`, matching parts of the path being changed to are treated as parameters that will be passed to the `routeDefinition` function.
 * `routeDefinition` - a function that gets a `Route` object as its `this` context.
 It is passed any parameters that exist in `pathSegment` in the same order.

 `this.default(routeDefinition)` - creates a default sub-path route that is matched if no other route is.